shivanipadal/Fire_Incident_DE/README.md

  ## Dataset
 The chosen dataset was the fire incidents data in the US from 1-Jan-2003 to 20-Mar-2023.

 It includes a summary of each (non-medical) incident to which the SF Fire Department responded.
-Each incident record includes, the incident number, the battalion whihc responded to the incident, the incident date, the timestamp of alarm, arrival and closure of the incident, among others.
+Each incident record includes, the incident number, the battalion which responded to the incident, the incident date, the timestamp of alarm, arrival and closure of the incident, among others.

 It is available for [download as a csv file](https://data.sfgov.org/api/views/wr8u-xric/rows.csv?accessType=DOWNLOAD) and for [consultation](https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric) where it is also provided a [data dictionary](https://data.sfgov.org/api/views/wr8u-xric/files/54c601a2-63f1-4b27-a79d-f484c620f061?download=true&filename=FIR-0001_DataDictionary_fire-incidents.xlsx).
 As of 20-Mar-2023, this dataset is updated daily.